ldesi/virtualization_technologies_course/2_paravirtualization/README.md

 In this tutorial we will see:
 * Basic installation of Xen 4.14 on Debian 11
-* Create a PV, HVM, PVHVM guests
+* Creation of PV, HVM, PVHVM guests

 ### Setup network